-The Water Cycle (Water Science for Schools)
+The Water Cycle (Water Science School)

 Transpiration is the process by which moisture is carried through plants from roots to small pores on the underside of leaves, where it changes to vapor and is released to the atmosphere.
 Transpiration is essentially evaporation of water from plant leaves.
 Transpiration also includes a process called guttation, which is the loss of water in liquid form from the uninjured leaf or stem of the plant, principally through water stomata.

 Studies have revealed that about 10 percent of the moisture found in the atmosphere is released by plants through transpiration.
 The remaining 90 percent is mainly supplied by evaporation from oceans, seas, and other bodies of water (lakes, rivers, streams).